tidyverse/tidyverse.org/content/blog/forcats-1-0-0/index.md

 </div>

-Looking closely at what got lumped together made me realise that there's also an existing "Unknown" level that should probably be represented as a missing value.
+Looking closely at what got lumped together made me realise that there's an existing "Unknown" level that should probably be represented as a missing value.
 One way to fix that is with [`fct_na_level_to_value()`](https://forcats.tidyverse.org/reference/fct_na_value_to_level.html):

 <div class="highlight">